Leah1977/LSH_Electricians_MS1/README.md

 ### The home page is made up of a header.
 The header includes a logo and two links for quick contact to be made through email or phone.
 The header will repeat on all pages.

+### There is a navagational bar with working links to all four pages.
+This will appear on all four pages.

+### There is a Covid-19 notice to appear on the home page.
+This also shows on the services and contact pages.

+### The home page includes a large image.
+The image is responsive to encourage the customer to focus on the overlay text box.
+The text box displays a call-now button in blue to draw the customers eye again.

+### The footer has three sections.
+An about section telling you about the company.
+An emergency call out section with phone link.
+The last section is to connect the customer to our social links.

+## Services Pages

+### The services page has a section on the list of sevices we provide

+** Emergency call out
+** Insurance and Testing
+** Domestic Electrician
+** Commercial Electrician
+** Products
+** Gallery with link to Gallery page.

+### Followed by a Form with a drop down select menu, to enable the customer to direct their query.

+##Contact Pages

+### The contact page includes a map of Dublin provided by Google maps.
+This displays the service in which LSH Electricians work.

+### Contact and address information for the company.

+## Gallery page

+### The gallery page displays some photos and a video of work LSH Electricians provides.

+### This page includes a Testimonial section so customers can read our reviews.

+## Additional Features

+### As our website progresses I would like to include a search option and a spares/shop section.

+####

 ### Surface: